Western Kentucky University

 |Class Eligibility:||1.
 Freshman, 2.
 Sophomore, 3.
 Junior, 4.
 Senior|

-Open to Honors and non-Honors students with a 3.2 GPA and above, this two-week Winter program introduces participants to the splendor of Mayan civilization and an array of present-day challenges facing the millions of people of Mayan descent who reside in Mexico's Yucatan Peninsula.
+Open to Honors and non-Honors students with a 3.2 GPA and above, this two-week Winter program introduces participants to the splendor of Mayan civilization and the present-day challenges facing the people of Mayan descent who reside in Mexico's Yucatan Peninsula.

 Interdisciplinary in nature, the KIIS Maya Mexico Winter program employs a Place-as-Text approach, which makes use of five basic learning strategies: mapping, observing, listening, discussing, and reflecting.
 The goal is for students to take an active role in the direction of their learning.
 In small groups, students on the program will: